Wetlands and grain farmers

-One common idea I hear from those not familiar with grain farms is that farmers take any available land they can find and turn it into farmland without considering the long-term effects, or what that piece of land was used for previously.
-This concept can destroy natural habitat and sensitive ecosystems, and limit the biodiversity on a farm.
+That being said, one concept from those not familiar with grain farms is that farmers take any available land they can find and turn it into farmland.
+Without considering the long-term effects, or the history of that land, this concept can be very harmful.
+It can destroy natural habitats and sensitive ecosystems, and limit the biodiversity on a farm.
+It also isn’t a common sustainable practice that farmers would utilize.

 This idea is also not accurate.
-There is a limit to farmland, and #YourFarmers are working to utilize current farmland or previously unused soil to grow food more efficiently, but there are times when leaving things in their natural habitat pays off.
+There is a limit to farmland, and #YourFarmers are working to utilize current farmland or unused soil to grow food more efficiently.
+That being said, there are times when leaving things in their natural habitat pays off.

 A wetland is a good example of this.